 - Delays in children’s growth and development

-- Heart problems involving blood pressure and heart rhythms
+- Heart problems involving blood pressure and a slowed heartbeat

 - After infancy and childhood, calcium absorption decreases during adulthood (though it is increased during pregnancy) and continues to decrease with age.
-This means that adults need to consume more calcium since they absorb less.
+This means that adults need to consume more of this mineral since they absorb less.

 - Consuming large amounts of protein or sodium or receiving long-term treatment with corticosteroids can also block absorption.

 - Since dairy products are one of the most common sources of calcium, people who are lactose intolerant or who do not eat dairy for ethical reasons (like vegans and some vegetarians) are also at an increased risk.

 - Low calcium and vitamin D levels often occur together, since absorption of both is connected.

 - Another theory is that the soil used to grow conventional crops that are normally rich in calcium has become depleted of minerals to a certain extent — therefore levels in foods are declining.